Futurist Hour

 Each Futurist Hour webinar focuses on a different topic for a fresh perspective on current events and evolving trends – giving you time and space for big-picture thinking.
 Registration is with our compliments and you’ll join a community of future-focused leaders, giving you access to tools and events designed to support your work and key priorities.

-Designed to inspire, shift and connect, Futurist Hours are an opportunity to experience our approach to equipping teams with renewed energy and new skills – from Masterclasses to Futurework Leadership programmes.
+Designed to inspire, shift and connect, Futurist Hours are an opportunity to experience our approach to equipping teams with renewed energy and new skills – from Masterclasses to Future Ready Leadership programmes.

 FUTURIST HOUR FORMAT